 Using Rick’s string and leather chord, Elisa created this unique pendant.
 Pendant is app.
 2″ x 2″ circle and includes sterling silver wire for the bail.
 Pendant comes with a 16, 18, 20, 22 or 24″ finished leather chord.
-This piece is made to order and takes approximately 3 weeks to complete.
-These are hand-made and may vary slightly.
+This piece is made to order and takes approximately 4-5 weeks to complete.
+These pieces are hand made and vary slightly.

 Click view details and put mouse on picture to see a more detailed view.